LeijaSa/first-car-desire/README.md

 ## Setup

-To run this project, install it locally using npm: npm install & npm start for server and api username and password for the app: gurli
+The sql dumb for this app is about to come during Feb 2023 To run this project, install it locally using npm.
+Terminal: npm start for server and api
+Username and password for the app: gurli